Newborns Who Experience Stroke Regain Language Function in Opposite Side of Brain

 Newport reports having no personal financial interests related to the study.
 This work is supported by funds from Georgetown University, MedStar Health, the Solomon James Rodan Pediatric Stroke Research Fund and the Feldstein Veron Innovation Fund to the Center for Brain Plasticity and Recovery; by NIH grant K18DC014558 and American Heart Association grant 17GRNT33650054 to ELN; and by M01RR020359 and P30HD040677 to the IDDRC U54 HD090257 at Children's National Health System and Georgetown University.

-*This information is from an external source (Georgetown University Medical Center).
+(i)Source/Reference: Georgetown University Medical Center.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.